 Unbound was created in partnership with seven museums and galleries: Bankfield Museum, Halifax; Cartwright Hall Art Gallery, Bradford; Chertsey Museum; Compton Verney; Crafts Study Centre, Farnham; the Leeds University Library Special Collections and Galleries and the Whitworth, University of Manchester.

 The exhibition was curated by leading textiles expert June Hill and emerging curator Lotte Crawford, with support from modern craft curator and writer Amanda Game and Jennifer Hallam, an arts policy specialist.

-Unfortunately, due to the COVID-19 pandemic, Unbound: Visionary Women Collecting Textiles had to close early, so we are celebrating Two Temple Place and the exhibition online on a range of digital platforms.
+Unfortunately, due to the COVID-19 pandemic, Unbound: Visionary Women Collecting Textiles had to close early, so we continued to celebrate the exhibition online on a range of digital platforms.
 Please follow our social media pages, Instagram, Facebook, Twitter and our new blog ‘Voices from Two Temple Place‘.
-Some of our exhibition talks and events will be rescheduled later this year.
-To hear from us please subscribe to our mailing list at the bottom of this page and find out more as soon as we can bring you better news.
-And we’d love to hear from you – please do stay in touch.
+Below, watch Assistant Curator, Lotte Crawford’s virtual tour of the exhibition.